FREQUENTLY ASKED QUESTIONS

 - We will have one main entrance and one main exit.
-However if you are registered in a class you will exit directly from their classrooms to the exterior of the building and will not exit back through the facility.
+However if you are registered in a class you will exit directly from the classroom to the exterior of the building, and will not exit back through the facility.

-- Check your receipt and review which room your class will be held in (i.e. Mews side, Gymnasium, Exhibition Hall, Room B, etc.) as some rooms have been changed due to social distancing restrictions.
+- Check your receipt and review which room your class will be held in (e.g. Mews side, Gymnasium, Exhibition Hall, Room B) as some rooms have been changed due to social distancing restrictions.

 - Water fountains are only accessible for bottle refill.
 The mouth pieces will not be turned on.

 - Time spent in the centre will not be like it was in the past.
-The centre will not be a place when patrons “hang out or mingle.”
-Access will be purpose based (participation in programs, registration or washroom use).
+The centre will not be a place where patrons “hang out or mingle.”
+Access will be purpose-based (participation in programs, registration or washroom use).

 - Parents are not permitted to watch programs or wait in the facility for their children’s programs to end.

-- For younger aged programs, the instructor will meet the families on the first day at the Mews side entrance and show parents the designated drop off and pick off for future classes.
+- For younger age programs, the instructor will meet the families on the first day at the Mews side entrance and show parents the designated drop off and pick up for future classes.

 Unfortunately, there are no plans for Special Events and performances at this time.
 As more information comes available, we will update our website.